 5. Ninh Binh – Halong Bay on Land

 As one of the most popular Hanoi Day Trip as well as the first double UNESCO World Heritage in Vietnam, Ninh Binh is seriously a wonderful destination to enjoy both natural and cultural values in Northern Vietnam.

 Located only 90 kilometers from Hanoi, you can easily get to Ninh Binh by bus, train or by driving motorbike on your own.

 Once you arrived, Ninh Binh will engulf you in an atmosphere of peace and tranquil.
 Known as the ‘Halong Bay on Land’, to truly find wonders, you’ll have to come to Trang An – the UNESCO heritage.
 To visit so vast of a complex, you can’t visit all of it in one go.
 Indeed, you can only choose one of the three Trang An boat routes to visit.

 On a Trang An boat trip, the local rower will take you through the gentle flowing river, past the beautiful limestone pillars, to the grottoes with ancient temples inside.

 Tam Coc nearby is known for the gorgeous three-system cave and a waterway full of golden rice fields on the sides.
 Don’t forget to swing by Hang Mua Viewpoint during May – June to capture this scene from above.

 Other things to do in Ninh Binh are Bai Dinh Pagoda – one of the largest pagodas on earth, Van Long Nature Reserve and Thung Nham Bird Garden.
-Or the Mua Cave which is on rising trend.

 Wander southward a bit, Hue is one of the best places to visit in Central Vietnam.
 As known as the ancient capital of Vietnam during Nguyen dynasty, Hue still holds so much cultural and historical values to behold.